Skip to content

 PORT=5000

-1. If it is an official source code deployment, remember to overwrite the api.py file, and then execute python api.py.
+1. If you deployed using the official source code, remember to overwrite the api.py file and then execute python api.py.

-2. If it is a Windows integration package, double-click run-api.bat.
+2. If you are using the Windows integrated package, simply double-click run-api.bat.

-Note that the first time you use it, you will need to download the model from ModelScope, which will take a long time.
+Note: The first time you use it, it will download the model from modelscope over the network, which may take a long time.

-Using it in the Video Translation and Dubbing Tool
+Using it in Video Translation and Dubbing Tools

-Fill in the API address in the menu -- Speech Recognition Settings - SenseVoice Speech Recognition window in the API address.
+Enter the API address in the menu -- Speech Recognition Settings - SenseVoice Speech Recognition window.

 Calling the API in Source Code